 - enable you to demonstrate that you have the intellectual and academic capabilities to meet the required QTS standards

 - allow you to demonstrate that you possess the appropriate qualities, attitudes and values expected of a teacher

-- assess your ability to communicate using Standard English and read with understanding
+- assess your ability to communicate using Standard English

 - assess your initial portfolio